yevgenis-shapiro/terraform-provider-redpanda/README.md

 🎯 Features

-Message viewer: Explore your topics' messages in our message viewer through ad-hoc queries and dynamic filters.
+✅ Message viewer: Explore your topics' messages in our message viewer through ad-hoc queries and dynamic filters.
 Find any message you want using JavaScript functions to filter messages.
 Supported encodings are: JSON, Avro, Protobuf, CBOR, XML, MessagePack, Text and Binary (hex view).
 The used encoding (except Protobuf and CBOR) is recognized automatically.

-Consumer groups: List all your active consumer groups along with their active group offsets, edit group offsets (by group, topic or partition) or delete a consumer group.
+✅ Consumer groups: List all your active consumer groups along with their active group offsets, edit group offsets (by group, topic or partition) or delete a consumer group.

-Topic overview: Browse through the list of your Kafka topics, check their configuration, space usage, list all consumers who consume a single topic or watch partition details (such as low and high water marks, message count, ...), embed topic documentation from a git repository and more.
+✅ Topic overview: Browse through the list of your Kafka topics, check their configuration, space usage, list all consumers who consume a single topic or watch partition details (such as low and high water marks, message count, ...), embed topic documentation from a git repository and more.

+✅ Cluster overview: List vailable brokers, their space usage, rack id, health, configuration and other information to get a high level overview of your brokers in your cluster.

 🚀 Technologies